Capacity development for the 2030 agenda implementation – the role of civil servants

 ENAP - National School of Public Administration, German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE)

 While responsibility for the design of SDG policies lies with legitimate actors, such as parliaments and political leaders, public administration plays an indispensable role for operational implementation.
-Due to the novel and complex character of sustainability challenges, civil servants are often not adequately equipped to manage the process of translating the 2030 Agenda to domestic frameworks (“localizing the SDGs”).
+Due to the novel and complex character of sustainability challenges, civil servants face the challenge how to effectively manage the process of translating the 2030 Agenda to domestic frameworks and engaging in a cross-policy and multi-stakeholder environment.

 26.02.2018 until 01.03.2018